We outline the key implications for the Life Sciences sector announced in the 2017 Federal Budget.

 The Government is planning modifications to the prescribing software used by doctors so that non-proprietary names are applied as a default, often being represented by the generic name.
 This may be seen by doctors as taking away their control of treatment of their patients.
 However, doctors can maintain prescription control by having to actively nominate the drug of choice by brand name rather than leave as the default name.
 The AMA have expressed some concern around independence as a result of this change whereas the Pharmacy Guild support generic substitution policy as good policy for the government.

 Changes to pricing mechanics within the PBS are also evolving.
-Under the previous Health Minister, a five year plan to reduce the cost of branded pharmaceuticals and biologics still under patent (Formulary F1) was implemented in the form of a mandatory 5 percent price cut after being on the list for five years.
+Under the previous Health Minister, a 5-year plan to reduce the cost of branded pharmaceuticals and biologics still under patent (Formulary F1) was implemented in the form of a mandatory 5 percent price cut after being on the list for 5 years.
 This pricing strategy was due to expire in 2020.
 The announcement last night is seeing this mechanism extended for a further two years, until 2022.

-Whereas upon loosing patent protection, branded drugs were hit with a 16 percent mandatory price cut, the announcement last night sees this extending to 25 percent.
-The pricing disclosure mechanism is expected to remain albeit with some modification to the threshold once branded medicines are excluded from the calculation (after three years in Formulary F2).
+Whereas upon losing patent protection, branded drugs were hit with a 16 percent mandatory price cut, the announcement last night sees this extending to 25 percent.
+The pricing disclosure mechanism is expected to remain albeit with some modification to the threshold once branded medicines are excluded from the calculation (after 3 years in Formulary F2).